SecureDataLabs/44Con-2018-Sysmon/config/GPO_Config.md

 One of the easiest ways to deploy Sysmon is to use Group Policy to add a Startup Script, a Scheduled Task or a combination of both.
 This is achieved by staging the required installer, configuration and startup script files in a folder in the Domain SYSVOL folder, this ensures the files are readable by all users but can't be changed except by Domain Admins or users who have been given specific permissions.

-- The first step is to create a folder called "Sysmon" in replacing \<FQDN\> with your domain name.
-Then copy the 4 files below into that folder --
+- The first step is to create a folder called **"Sysmon"** in replacing \<FQDN\> with your domain name.
+Then copy the 4 files below into that folder.

-  - Sysmon.exe -- Standard Sysmon installer.
+  - Sysmon.exe -- *Standard Sysmon installer*
-  - Sysmon64.exe -- 64 bit Sysmon installer.
+  - Sysmon64.exe -- *64 bit Sysmon installer*
-  - SysmonStartup.bat -- Script to install and update the configuration of Sysmon, originally written by Ryan Watson (\@gentlemanwatson) with some minor changes.
+  - SysmonStartup.bat -- *Script to install and update the configuration of Sysmon, originally written by Ryan Watson (\@gentlemanwatson) with some minor changes*
-  - Sysmonv7Config.xml -- The configuration file to be used with version 7 of Sysmon.
+  - Sysmonv7Config.xml -- *The configuration file to be used with version 7 of Sysmon*

 **The SysmonStartup.bat file will need to be edited so that the line "SET FQDN=" has the domain name as its value.**

 - Once the above has been completed, on a Domain Controller, open the Group Policy Management console, and create a new GPO named "Sysmon Deployment" and open it for editing.
 This first part of the GPO configuration will configure a startup script.

   Navigate to:

   `Computer Configuration > Policies > Windows Settings > Scripts (Startup/Shutdown)`, right click on `Startup` and select `Properties`.

 ![GPO_config_9](https://github.com/SecureDataLabs/44Con-2018-Sysmon/blob/Rustycoin/config/images/GPO_config_9.png)

-- In the Startup Properties window, click on Add and then enter the full path to the SysmonStartup.bat file you copied to SYSVOL earlier in the Script Name field, then click OK until you are back to the main Group Policy Manager window to apply the configuration.
+- In the `Startup Properties` window, click on `Add` and then enter the full path to the `SysmonStartup.bat` file you copied to SYSVOL earlier in the `Script Name` field, then click `OK` until you are back to the main Group Policy Manager window to apply the configuration.

 ![GPO_config_10](https://github.com/SecureDataLabs/44Con-2018-Sysmon/blob/Rustycoin/config/images/GPO_config_10.png)